 What is VESIcare?VESIcare is used to treat overactive bladder (OAB).
-People with overactive bladder experience a strong and urgent need to urinate (urgency), a need to urinate more often than normal (frequency), or involuntary urine leakage (incontinence).
+People with OAB experience a strong and urgent need to urinate (urgency), a need to urinate more often than normal (frequency), or involuntary urine leakage (incontinence).

 What is the most important information I should know about VESIcare?VESIcare can cause blurred vision.
 You must use caution when driving, operating machinery, or engaging in hazardous activities when taking this drug, to prevent injury to yourself and others.